Arts Access Grants or Arts Access for Small Towns Grants

 - Arts Access for Small Towns Grant

 Unallowable Expenses: Grant writing will no longer be an allowable expense.
 Expenses incurred prior to the Earliest Start Date listed for a grant are not allowed, such as rehearsal expenses for theater performances if rehearsals start before the Earliest Start Date for the grant.
-Food and drink are unallowable expenses for grants funded by the Clean Water, Land, & Legacy Amendment, including the Arts Access Grants, Arts Learning Grants, Cultural Traditions in the Arts Grants, Arts Access for Small Towns Grants, Community Arts Support Grants, or Young Artists Grants.
+Food and drink for events are unallowable expenses for grants funded by the Clean Water, Land, & Legacy Amendment, including the Arts Access Grants, Arts Learning Grants, Cultural Traditions in the Arts Grants, Arts Access for Small Towns Grants, Community Arts Support Grants, or Young Artists Grants.
+On the budget templates for each of these grants you can indicate which estimated project expenses are covered by the grant funds and which are covered by your own income or funds.
+Make sure you have indicated that any unallowable expenses included in the grant are covered by your own income or funds to ensure your grant will be eligible for funding.

 Project Expenses: Put each of your budget items under the appropriate heading in the provided excel template.
 Applicants must include all expenses (including unallowable expenses, such as grant writing and food and drink for Arts Access, Arts Learning, Cultural Traditions in the Arts, or Arts Access for Small Towns Grant projects) on the budget form.
 For every unallowable expense make a note of how it will be covered by applicant funds, donated funds, income, or listed as an in kind donation.
 The total grant request may only cover allowable expenses.

 Festival Project Costs: Grant budget and income for a proposed festival project must only be for the arts portion of the overall festival activity.
 If rentals or other items will be shared by arts and non-arts events at the festival, indicate in your project budget only the percentage of the rental expenses that will be used for the arts portion of the festival activity.